mck-9061/CATS/resolutions.md

 - 905:509

 If you have a supported ultrawide monitor and CATS isn't working, try changing your cursor to "OS Cursor" in the ED graphics settings.<br>
-If you want to get your monitor supported, join the Discord and send a message in the resolutions thread.